ddnexus/pagy/docs/toolbox/methods/data_hash.md

 ==- Options

 - `data_keys`
-  - For efficiency reasons you should always set the `:data_keys` option to restrict the output to ONLY the keys that you use.
+  - For efficiency, always set the `:data_keys` option to restrict the output to ONLY the keys you need.
-    Notice that you can also add other pagy method names not included in the default below:
+    Note that you can also add other pagy method names not included in the default list below:
     - count
     - first_url
     - from